-HAZARD RISK GROUP RISK CONTROL MEASURES (Describe the existing workplace precautions and risk control systems in place) Residual Risk Rating HIGH MED LOW Are Existing Controls Adequate?
-Yes No Arriving to school Pupils Staff Parents Others Spread of Infection due to close contact The Morrisions gate entrance will be divided into an entrance and exit lane with arrows to indicate which is which.
+HAZARD RISK GROUP (Descri CONTROL MEASURES (Describe the existing workplace precautions and risk control systems in place) Residual Risk Rating HIGH MED Are Existing Controls Adequate?
+LOW Yes No Arriving to school Pupils Staff Parents Others Spread of Infection due to close contact The Morrisions gate entrance will be divided into an entrance and exit lane with arrows to indicate which is which.
 Staggered start and end of day times (Reception, Year 2, Year 4 and Year 6 - Normal times and Year 1, Year 3 and Year 5 (8:45 - 8:55 and end of day 3:25).
 Only 1 parent/carer per family to be allowed on site.
 Parents will be asked to wear a face mask (if they are able to) whilst on the school site.
 Any visitors who have been authorised to enter the school will have the risk assessment explained to them on entry.
 They will also be asked to provide track and trace contact details.
 They will also be requested to wear a face mask whilst onsite (unless directly working with children i.e. visiting teachers).
 They must wear a face mask whilst in the school building.
 No parents to be admitted into school building (except in exceptional circumstances).
-Access will be to exterior office reception area only in strictly enforced ~
+Access will be to exterior office reception area only in strictly enforced Y numbers.

-· · · · · · · · · · · · · · · · · · · numbers.
 Queries to be dealt with via telephone/email if possible.
 Parents wishing to speak to staff, must make an appointment.
 The 2-metre rule should be followed by parents while they are waiting for staff to receive their children.
 This will be communicated to be parents by website, letters, posters and social media.
 Any staff members outside with parents, before or after school, must wear a face covering.
-No parental events i.e. workshops/parent evenings/sports days are to be undertaken, this will however be reviewed as new guidance is published.
+No parental events i.e. workshops/parent evenings/sports days are to be undertaken.
 Anyone exhibiting COVID symptoms should not enter the school site.
 Children will enter school through their assigned year group doors (see the welcoming children back to Colmers Farm Primary School in September 2020 document on the school's website).
 Hand sanitiser is located by office entrance for staff and visitors to use and by all entrance doors for children.
 This must be used by all staff and visitors.
 A member of staff will be on each entry door to ensure children use the hand sanitisers located by each entrance door or wash their hands on entry.
-Staff Spread of Infection due to close contact and staff receiving children by doors must wear a face covering.
-Please note, that the incorrect handling of face masks can lead to an increased risk of Y Staff Infection due to close if possible.
-Parents wishing to speak to staff, must make an appointment.
-The 2-metre rule should be followed by parents while they are waiting for staff to receive their children.
-This will be communicated to be parents by website, letters, posters and social media.
-Any staff members outside with parents, before or after school, must wear a face covering.
-No parental events i.e. workshops/parent evenings/sports days are to be undertaken, this will however be reviewed as new guidance is published.
-Anyone exhibiting COVID symptoms should not enter the school site.
-Children will enter school through their assigned year group doors (see the welcoming children back to Colmers Farm Primary School in September 2020 document on the school's website).
-Hand sanitiser is located by office entrance for staff and visitors to use and by all entrance doors for children.
-This must be used by all staff and visitors.
-A member of staff will be on each entry door to ensure children use the hand sanitisers located by each entrance door or wash their hands on entry.
-Staff Spread of Infection due to close Staff on the playground at the start and end of the day and staff receiving children by doors must wear a face covering.
-Please note, that the incorrect handling of
+Staff receiving child from parent Staff Spread of Infection due to close contact Staff on the playground at the start and end of the day and staff receiving children by doors must wear a face covering.
+Please note, that the incorrect handling of face masks can lead to an increased risk of contamination.